tythonco/tython-website/salesforce/permissions/_posts/2021-02-28-goodbye-profiles-hello-permission-sets.md

 ---
 title: >-
-  Goodbye Profiles, Hello Perm Sets
+  Goodbye Profiles, Hello Permission Sets
 description: ''
 date: '2021-03-01T03:32:00.000Z'
 categories: []
 keywords: []
 slug: >-
-  /goodbye-profiles-hello-perm-sets
+  /goodbye-profiles-hello-permission-sets
 ---

 [Scott Covert](https://www.tython.co/)

+**The Trouble with Profiles**

 The day is finally here!
 After weeks of development and testing (you did test, right?
 RIGHT?) you're finally ready to deploy your changes to production.
-:rocket:

 You sip your coffee with a sense of pride as you wait for user feedback.
 Then you see those three dreaded words flash across Slack, `It's not working.`

-*What*?!?
+What?!?
 How could that be?
 You get reports that users can't see the new fields or access any of the new tabs.
 And then you get that sinking feeling in the pit of your stomach as you realize
-**you forgot to update profile permissions...**
+*you forgot to update profile permissions...*
 :man_facepalming:

 Okay, okay - you can fix this.
 You can just deploy the profiles from your